 - (moving out of my) Comfort zone

 Clients will always be my top priority and I hope to continue working on a 1-2-1 basis with my current photography clients, delivering impactful content and publicity.
 My hope is to deliver even better results, more press coverage and continue to provide great value.

 My plan is to keep the number of clients I work with on a done-for-you basis limited but hope to help greater numbers of photographers through my coaching programmes and through courses which I hope to develop in the very near future.

 At the moment, on a 1-2-1 basis, I’m working with photographers specialising in family photography, boudoir photography and commercial photography.
 I really enjoy this diversity within my niche of photography PR and marketing and hope to keep working with photographers across a variety of genres in 2021.

-Coaching will be a core focus for me in 2021.
+Another of my 2021 priorities is to focus on coaching photographers.
 I plan to re-run my content marketing programme, the ‘Content Confidence Accelerator’ and to create and launch a PR-focused coaching programme too, as I already know there is the demand for this within my community.